 Even mature adults can struggle to contemplate end-of-life decisions.
 It can be even harder for a child who is in the prime of life to do so.
 However, remember that many infamous cases have involved young people in their twenties- like Karen Ann Quinlan, Nancy Cruzan, and Terri Schiavo – who had accidents and lacked Advance Health Care Directives.
 The families of these individuals ended up engaging in up to 15 years of litigation, fighting over whether to keep them on life support indefinitely or remove them.

 Another important document is the Durable Power of Attorney (POA).
 A POA allows a parent to act on a child’s behalf regarding financial decisions and any contracts.
 During your child’s semester studying abroad, who will deal with issues on the car she left behind?
 Who will sign a lease for a new apartment he will need to live in when he gets home?
 A POA gives you, as a parent and nominated agent, the power to act your child’s behalf.

-For assistance drafting these documents for your adult children, always seek the counsel of an experienced estate planning attorney.
+For assistance drafting these documents for your adult children, seek the counsel of an experienced Estate Planning attorney.